moveit/moveit_visual_tools/README.md

 ## Contribute

 Feel free to send PRs for new helper functions, fixes, etc. - I'll happily discuss and merge them.
-I do not, howver, want to send much time helping people use this because I am a busy grad student.
+I do not, however, want to send much time helping people use this because I am a busy grad student.
 Use at your own risk.